wpwupingwp/OGU/README.md

 * Collect data

-    It can automatically retrieve data from NCBI Genbank with restrictions that user provided, such as gene name, taxonomy, sequence name and organelle.
-Also, it can integrate user provided sequences or alignments.
+    It can automatically retrieve data from NCBI Genbank with restrictions user provided, such as gene name, taxonomy, sequence name and organelle.
+    Also, it can integrate sequences or alignments that user provided.
 * Preprocess data

     Barcodefinder utilizes annotation information in data to divide sequence into fragments (gene, spacer, misc_feature), because data collected from Genbank may not be "uniform".
 For instance, you can find one gene's upstream and downstream sequences in one record but only gene sequence in another record.
-The situation becomes worse for intergenic spacers, that various annotation style may cause endless trouble in following analysis.
+The situation becomes worse for intergenic spacers because of various annotation style that may cause trouble in following analysis.

     Given that one gene or spacer for each species may be sequenced several times, by default, BarcodeFinder removes redundant sequences to left only one record for each species.
 This behavior can be changed as you wish.
-    Then, _mafft_ was called for alignment.
+    Then, _MAFFT_ was called for alignment.
 Each sequence's direction were adjusted and all sequences were reordered.
 * Analyze

-    Firstly, BarcodeFinder evaluate variance of each alignment by calculating Pi, Shannon Index, observed resolution, tree resolution and average terminal branch length, etc. If the result is lower than given threshold, i.e., it does not have efficient resolution, this alignment were skipped.
+    Firstly, BarcodeFinder evaluate variance of each alignment by calculating Pi, Shannon Index, observed resolution, tree resolution and average terminal branch length, etc. If the result is lower than given threshold, i.e., it does not have efficient resolution, this alignment will be skipped.

     Next, a sliding-window scan will be performed for those alignments passed the test.
 The high-variance region (variance "hotspot") were picked and its upstream/downstream region were used to find primer.

-    Consensus sequence of those conserved region for finding primers were generated and with the help of primer3, candidate primers were selected.
+    Consensus sequence of those conserved region for finding primers were generated and with the help of _primer3_, candidate primers were selected.
     After BLAST validation, suitable primers were combined to form several primer pairs.
 According to the limit of PCR product's length, only pairs with wanted length were left.
 Note that gaps were removed to calculated